 What is Reward Crowdfunding?

-This is the type of crowdfunding made popular by platforms like Kickstarter and IndieGogo: investment comes from multiple sources, and is given in exchange for non-financial rewards.
-These typically scale with the level of investment, giving an increasing incentive for investors to consider chipping in.
+Reward crowdfunding became popular through platforms like Kickstarter and IndieGogo: Investment is given in exchange for non-financial rewards and comes from multiple sources.
+The rewards increase based on level of investment, giving more reason for investors to consider chipping in.

-This type of crowdfunding usually sees the majority of investment come from people without hefty financial assets, so fostering a sense of excitement and involvement is vital for success.
+The majority of investment comes from people without large financial assets, so encompassing a sense of involvement and excitement is vital for success.
 We have worked with organisations and individuals to structure successful reward crowdfunding campaigns and would love to pass on this expertise.

 Who is suitable for Reward Crowdfunding?

-If you think your idea is exciting and engaging but want to avoid the higher-stakes of equity and debt crowdfunding, reward crowdfunding may be for you.
-The list of projects, businesses, and inventions who have raised their capital through reward crowdfunding campaigns is almost endless, so we definitely recommend getting in touch to discuss this option.
+If your business plan is engaging and exciting but you don’t want the high-stakes of equity and debt crowdfunding – reward crowdfunding may be for you.
+The list of projects, businesses, and inventions who have raised their capital through reward crowdfunding campaigns goes on and on, so we definitely recommend getting in touch to discuss this option.

 What is Debt Crowdfunding?

-With crowdfunding now firmly established as part of the funding mainstream, there is an ever-growing pool of investors – both individual and institutional – looking for the next exciting project or business to invest in.
-Though competition can be tough, with the right pitch you can tap into this pool and crowdfund your success.
+Debt crowdfunding is now firmly established as a main way of funding, so there is an ever-growing pool of investors – both individual and institutional – looking for the next exciting project or business to invest in.
+Competition can be tough, but with the right pitch you can tap into this pool and crowdfund your success.
 And we can help.

 Who is suitable for Debt Crowdfunding?

-Established businesses looking for funding with clear-cut outcomes stand to benefit from debt crowdfunding, as a compelling pitch can be constructed with investors knowing exactly what they’re investing in.
-Opening a second branch is a perfect example.
+Businesses that are already established and who are looking for clear-cut outcomes can benefit from debt crowdfunding – a compelling pitch can be constructed with investors knowing exactly what they’re investing in.
+A perfect example would be opening a second branch.

 The prospect of multiple funders can take the pressure off of individual pitches to angel investors and other funders.
 Retaining full equity is also an inviting proposition for businesses who opt for debt crowdfunding.